Home » Family Friendly Dinner Recipes » 30 Minute Meal » Thai Turkey Zucchini Meatballs

 Its a great recipe for a weeknight because it only takes about 30 minutes to make start-finish, and its soo tasty!
 We love thai flavors, and anything with sauce to pour over rice or soak up with bread is a big hit in our family (we can’t live without our carbs).

-Its quick, its healthy, its delicious.
+Its quick, its delicious.
 Even both kiddos really loved this and we will definitely be making it again!
 (Yes, the 4 year old and the 11 month old both ate it and liked it!)

 turkey meatballs with thai sauce in cast iron skillet